marizee/GSoC-2023/README.md

 ## What is left to do

-We still need to implement some FFLAS-FFPACK or Flint routines into SageMath such as the pivoting strategies mentioned in the project description.
+We still need to implement some FFLAS-FFPACK or Flint routines, such as the pivoting strategies mentioned in the project description,  into SageMath.

 [max_mod_float]: https://github.com/sagemath/sage/pull/35752